CrissCCL/DIY_UAV/README.md

 This DIY UAV (Unmanned Aerial Vehicle) project is being developed with an automatic control loop using PID controllers.
 The system controls angular position (Pitch and Roll) and angular velocity (Pitch, Roll and Yaw) to achieve stable and precise flight.

 During development, the signal-to-noise ratio (S/N) of measurements was improved, and the stability of the electronic circuitry was enhanced.
 Brushless motors are used for propulsion, and a Teensy microcontroller handles the control loop in real time.
-Feedback is provided by gyroscopes and accelerometers, enabling precise stabilization and responsiveness to disturbances.
+Feedback is provided by gyroscopes and accelerometers MPU6050, enabling precise stabilization and responsiveness to disturbances.

 > ⚠️ **Note:** This project is currently under development.
 Features and hardware are subject to change.